 Luvisolic soils are one of the three main orders for forested soils in Canada.
-(Orthic Gray Luvisol) Luvisolic soils are dominant in forested landscapes underlain by loamy tills derived from underlying sedimentary rocks or on clayey lacustrine deposits (the latter primarily in the Boreal Shield Ecoregion).
-The other two orders, Podzolic and Brunisolic, are primarily found on sand-dominated parent materials through the Boreal forest region.
+(Orthic Gray Luvisol) Luvisolic soils are dominant in forested landscapes underlain by loamy tills derived from the underlying bedrock or on clayey lacustrine deposits (the latter primarily in the Boreal Shield Ecoregion and some valleys in the British Columbia interior).
+The other two orders, Podzolic and Brunisolic, are primarily found on coarser parent materials throughout the Boreal forest region and the Cordillera.

 The diagnostic feature of Luvisolic soils is a textural contrast between the A and the B horizon the Ae horizon has less clay than the Bt horizon.
 The specific rules about how much of a textural contrast is required are defined in the rather complex criteria for the Bt horizon.